iskochergin/PhotoBooth/README.md

 - **Raised Eyebrows** 🙆
 - **Puckered Lips** 😗

-## License 📝
+## License

-This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify the code as per the license terms.

 ## Contributing 🤝